illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 ![Materials Menu](/img/assignments/mp1/image18.png)

 Drag the `tile.png` image to the box labeled "Albedo".
-Now, drag this material from the assets folder onto one of your walls (except the wall with the door) in the Scene view.
+Now, drag this material from the assets folder onto one of your walls in the Scene view.
 It probably doesn’t look too good.
 Don’t worry, it’ll get better.
 Drag the `tile-normal.png` image to the box labeled "Normal Map".
 Notice how it changes the perceived material of of the material.
 A normal map is a trick used to give the illusion of depth on a flat surface,